Effective leaders actively work to break the glass ceiling.

 Activity Traps vs. Effective Leaders

-The cause is indeed noble and achieving its objectives is critical for our society to evolve.
-Unfortunately, serving in a cause doesn’t mean one is helping to solve anything.
+The cause is indeed noble, and achieving its objectives is critical for our society to evolve.
+Unfortunately, serving a cause doesn’t mean one is helping to solve anything.

 Consider the following example.
 Brad is the VP of a department in a small to medium-sized company, and he tries hard to be an effective leader.